Geoff Toovey: Representative and playing career

 Toovey made his first grade debut for Manly-Warringah in round 10 1988 against Cronulla-Sutherland at Brookvale Oval.
 Toovey played for Manly in subsequent finals campaigns in 1990, 1991 and 1994.

 Toovey debuted for the New South Wales Blues in 1990, and was selected for the Australian team's end-of-season tour of Papua New Guinea in 1991 where he made his test debut for the Kangaroos, playing in all four games on tour including both tests against the Papua New Guinea Kumuls.

-During the 1995 season at the commencement of the Super League war, Toovey again played State of Origin for NSW, though the team suffered a 3-0 loss to Queensland who were coached by his former Manly team mate Paul Vautin.
+During the 1995 season at the commencement of the Super League war, Toovey again played State of Origin for NSW, though the team suffered a 3–0 loss to Queensland who were coached by his former Manly teammate Paul Vautin.
 With the non-selection of Super League players, Toovey was recalled to the Australian team for the first time since 1991 in the 3-0 Trans-Tasman series win over New Zealand in 1995.
-At the end of the season in which Manly finished as minor premiers but beaten Grand Finalists, he was selected in the Australian squad for the 1995 Rugby League World Cup, playing in the Kangaroos 16-8 win over host nation England in the World Cup Final at Wembley Stadium.
+At the end of the season in which Manly finished as minor premiers but beaten Grand Finalists, he was selected in the Australian squad for the 1995 Rugby League World Cup, playing in the Kangaroos 16–8 win over host nation England in the World Cup Final at Wembley Stadium.
 Although selected at halfback for the game, coach Bob Fulton only played Toovey in the position during scrums and utilised his speed off the mark by playing him at dummy half in general play with Andrew Johns (named at hooker) assuming the halfback role.

 In the 1996 State of Origin series, Toovey and Johns continued with the now commonplace positional and role interchange they had used successfully in the World Cup.
 Toovey captained Manly to the 1996 premiership after they defeated St. George in the grand final.
 Toovey also won the Clive Churchill Medal after being man of the match.

 In 1997, Toovey captained New South Wales to a State of Origin series victory and played a Test match against a Rest of the World side.
 Manly would again finish as minor premiers for a third straight season in 1997.
 Toovey played in the club's grand final defeat against the Newcastle Knights.

 Toovey played with Manly-Warringah up until the end of the 1999 NRL season and played in what was at the time to be the club's last game as a stand-alone entity which came against St George in round 26 1999.
 At the conclusion of the season, Manly controversially merged with arch rivals North Sydney to form the Northern Eagles as part of the NRL's rationalisation policy.

 Toovey was the club's inaugural captain for the 2000 NRL season.
 In 2000 he played at hooker in NSW's clean sweep against Queensland.
 Toovey's final season as a player came during the 2001 NRL season.
-His last game came in round 26 2001 against the Brisbane Broncos in which the Northern Eagles were defeated 42-14.
+His last game came in round 26 2001 against the Brisbane Broncos in which the Northern Eagles were defeated 42–14.